Overview

 Item 6 Performance-Based Fees and Side-By-Side Management

-Osprey does not charge any fees based on a share of capital gains on or capital appreciation of
+Osprey does not charge any fees based on a share of capital gains or capital appreciation of the

 Item 7 Types of Clients

-Our firm generally provides discretionary portfolio management services to individuals, trusts,
+Our firm generally provides discretionary investment management services to individuals,

-and estates.
-Osprey generally requires a minimum account or relationship size of $1,000,000
+trusts, and estates.
+Osprey generally requires a minimum account or relationship size of

-but may make exceptions to this requirement for certain client relationships, or under other
+$1,000,000 but may make exceptions to this requirement for certain client relationships, or

 Item 8 Methods of Analysis, Investment Strategies and Risk of Loss